 Dried Berries

 As well as wild berries, you should avoid feeding dried berries.
 These rely on preservatives to help prevent them from rotting and to aid in the drying process.
-They also have a much higher sugar to weight ratio, which means that you will have to feed a lot less volume or your hedgehog could put on too much weight.
+They also have a much higher sugar-to-weight ratio, meaning you will have to feed a lot less volume, or your hedgehog could put on too much weight.

 How Many Blueberries Can I Give My Hedgehog?

-Feed berries, including blueberries three times a week, and only offer the equivalent of a teaspoon of fruit per day.
+Feed berries, including blueberries, three times a week, and only offer the equivalent of a teaspoon of fruit per day.
 This means feeding from a half to a whole blueberry.
-It might not seem much, but it is to a small stomach like that of your prickly pet.
+It might not seem much, but it is to a small stomach like your prickly pet.

 The 5 Other Fruit Hedgehogs Can Eat